Battle of Sandwich (1217): Battle

 On 24 August, in clear weather, the French fleet set out from Calais.
 Though the ships were equipped by Eustace the Monk, command of the knights and soldiers was held by Robert of Courtenay.
 The wife of Prince Louis, Blanche of Castile was also an important organizer of the relief effort.
 Opposing the French was Philip d'Aubigny, commander of the southeastern coast.
 The Earl of Pembroke had arrived at New Romney on 19 August and summoned the sailors of the Cinque Ports.
 The English mariners complained bitterly of bad treatment at the hands of King John, but Pembroke convinced them to fight with the promise of great spoils should they defeat the French.

 Eustace's own vessel, the Great Ship of Bayonne led the French squadron.
 Robert de Courtenay held the top command while Eustace served as his deputy.
 Ralph de la Tourniele and William des Barres were third and fourth in command, respectively.
 All told, there were 36 knights on the flagship.
 The next three troopships were commanded by Mikius de Harnes, William V of Saint-Omer, and the Mayor of Boulogne.
 Altogether, the first four ships, including the flagship, contained between 100 and 125 knights.
 Men-at-arms manned the remaining six troopships.
 There were 70 smaller vessels which carried supplies.
 All eleven troopships were overloaded, particularly the flagship which carried a large trebuchet and horses destined for Prince Louis.

 The English ships were generally smaller than the French, except for a substantial cog provided by the Earl of Pembroke, who was persuaded to stay ashore.
-As justiciar, Hubert de Burgh claimed leadership of the fleet, which included between 16 and 18 large ships and 20 smaller vessels.
-All told, there were no more than 40 English ships.
-King John's illegitimate son, Richard FitzRoy commanded one ship.
+As justiciar, Hubert de Burgh claimed leadership of the fleet, which has sometimes led to him being included anachronistically on lists of the lord high admirals.
+All told there were no more than 40 English ships, 16–18 larger ships and 20 smaller vessels.
+King John's illegitimate son Richard FitzRoy commanded one ship.